James I of Scotland

 To secure his position in the Scottish court, James launched pre-emptive attacks on some of his nobles beginning in 1425 with his close kinsmen, the Albany Stewarts.
-This resulted in the execution of Duke Murdoch and his sons.
-In 1428 James detained Alexander, Lord of the Isles, while attending a parliament in Inverness.
+This led to the execution of Duke Murdoch and his sons.
+In 1427 James summoned the Highland clans to a sitting of parliament in Inverness, and they came in great numbers.
+There, James unscrupulously had some murdered and imprisoned others, including Alexander, Lord of the Isles, along with his mother, Mariota, Countess of Ross.
+This betrayal effectively destroyed any peace he might have had with them.

 Archibald, 5th Earl of Douglas, was arrested in 1431, followed by George, Earl of March, in 1434.
-The plight of the ransom hostages held in England was ignored and the repayment money was diverted into the construction of Linlithgow Palace and other grandiose schemes.
-In August 1436, James failed at the siege of English-held Roxburgh Castle, and subsequently faced an ineffective attempt by Sir Robert Graham to arrest him at a general council.
-James was assassinated at Perth on the night of 20/21 February 1437 during a failed coup by his uncle Walter Stewart, Earl of Atholl.
-Queen Joan, although wounded, managed to evade the attackers and reached her son—now King James II—in Edinburgh Castle.
+The fate of the hostages in England was ignored by Scotland's ruling elite and the repayment money was diverted into the construction of Linlithgow Palace and other schemes.
+In August 1436, James's siege of Roxburgh Castle failed, and he subsequently faced an ineffective attempt by Sir Robert Graham to arrest him at a general council.
+On the night of 20/21 February 1437, James was assassinated in Perth during a failed coup by his uncle Walter Stewart, Earl of Atholl.
+Queen Joan, though wounded, escaped the attackers and reached Edinburgh Castle to be reunited with her son, the new King James II.